vsmalladi/somatic_dna_wdl/README.md

                [--dry-run]

 DESCRIPTION: validate workflow, create input json and submit workflow to cromwell.
     Script requires jq, cromwell-tools, gcloud to be in the path.
     Script shows submission command and command to check status in the STDERR stream.
+  Creation of input JSON:
+    The WDL is used to determine which variables are required.
+    Required or optional variables are defined from custom inputs JSON.
+    Any required variable not defined in the custom inputs JSON will be defined from the reference JSONs in the config directory (as long as the variable names are identical).
+    The pairing/sample info CSVs (--pairs-file/--samples-file) are used to create pairRelationships and (if columns named tumorBam and normalBam exist) map BAMs to pairs.
+    If "production" or "external" inputs are true then validation of NYGC internal-only files is skipped The pipelines are written to skip tasks that localize these files if "production" or "external" are true so any inability to read these files will not negatively affect the run.
   -h, --help            show this help message and exit --url URL             Cromwell server URL (required) --log-dir LOG_DIR     Output directory for all logs and reports
                         related to this workflow UUID (required)